On Stein's Method of Moments and Generalized Score Matching

+Putting these arguments together, and exploiting the new connection between the Stein class and generalized score matching, we propose the GMM can be replaced by the optimal transform and weight function $w$ and the use of the score matching estimator.
+Simulation studies show that the transformed data score matching estimator performs at least as well as, if not better, than the corresponding GMM estimator.

-A well motivated idea would be to select a number of different weight functions and to somehow combine outputs from each into a single estimator.
-This is not currently possible within the score matching framework.
-On the other hand, it is within the method of moments framework by appealing to generalized method of moments (GMM), see \cite{Hansen82}.
-Recently, \cite{Barp19}, has shown that a score matching estimator is a special case of a Stein discrepancy estimator.
-Note that Stein discrepancy estimators are not the same as Stein method of moments estimators.
+Note that recently, \cite{Barp19}, has shown that a score matching estimator is a special case of a Stein discrepancy estimator, see also \cite{Oates22}.
+Note that Stein discrepancy estimators are \underline{not} the same as Stein method of moment estimators.
 The former uses a discrepancy between distributions while the latter solves moment equations.